 On January 6, 2021, the general meeting of the Company's shareholders decided to approve the management arrangements between the Company and Mr. Akirov (including by means of a company acting on his behalf), at the same terms as the previous management arrangement, for a period of three years effective from the end of the previous management arrangement, i.e. from December 31, 2020.

-The Company's Audit Committee and Board of Directors decided that Locka (held at the rate of 80% by the Company, 15% by the son of the controlling shareholder and the rest by an unrelated third party) would be responsible for 30% of the cost of the management fee paid by the Company as aforesaid, plus a profit of 5% on the aforesaid cost.
+The Company's Audit Committee and Board of Directors decided that Locka would be responsible for 30% of the cost of the management fee charged by the company controlled by Mr. Akirov.